dymaczew/charts/README.md

 ## Installation as native Mulicluster app

-To install bookinfo as MCM native app you need a cluster with IBM CloudPak for Multicluster Management 1.2 or newer
+To install bookinfo as MCM native app you need a cluster with IBM CloudPak for Multicluster Management 1.2 or newer For IBM CloudPak for Multicluster Management 2.0 you want to first deploy cloud native monitoring on a managed cluster.
+See [here](How to install cloud native monitoring on managed clusters.md) some hints how to do this

 0. Clone this repo to your local workstation